prince62058/Servidorr/replit.md

 - Cleaned up navigation across all pages (Home, Services, Orders, Profile)
 - Simplified authentication flow as requested by user

-**July 11, 2025 - Migration to Replit Environment Completed:**
+**July 14, 2025 - Migration to Replit Environment Completed:**
 - Successfully migrated project from Replit Agent to Replit environment
-- Installed all required Node.js packages and dependencies
+- Installed all required Node.js packages and dependencies (Express, PostgreSQL drivers, Stripe, etc.)
-- Reduced hero section content above video as requested
 - Server running successfully on port 5000 with all features working
+- All booking system functionality working properly
 - Migration completed with all checklist items verified
+- Video background playing correctly with proper debug logging

 **July 10, 2025 - Multi-Page Architecture & Real-time Booking Implementation:**
 - Transformed from single-page to multi-page architecture with separate pages for booking, services, profile, and orders